Educational use · community private server, not Supercell

 Honest expectations

 Updates lag Supercell’s release pace.
 The official client gets new brawlers, balance passes, and seasonal events on Supercell’s schedule.
-Community teams pull the changes in afterwards, so a feature that just dropped on the Play Store can take a few weeks to land here.
+Community teams pull those changes in afterward, so a feature that just dropped on the Play Store can take a few weeks to land here.
 If you prefer turn-based and team-comp depth over fast arena loops while you wait, our main site’s best strategy games on Android roundup is a good shelf to browse.

 How to install